 Patients may want a scar revision for a multitude of reasons.
 They can cause function limitations, be a reminder of a traumatic event, or cause other emotional and psychological issues.
 Healthcare providers should be aware of the surgical and nonsurgical options available for scar revision.
 This activity describes the anatomy, indications, contraindications, technique, complications, and clinical significance of performing a scar revision and highlights the role of the interprofessional team in evaluating and treating this condition.

-- Identify the indications, and contraindications of scar revision.
+- Identify the indications, and contraindications for scar revision.

 - Describe the equipment and personnel required for scar revision.

 - Outline appropriate evaluation of the potential complications of scar revision.

 - Explain interprofessional team strategies for enhancing care coordination and communication to advance scar revision and improve outcomes.

 After an injury, the skin attempts to restore its normal blood flow and function: this occurs through a very orderly three-phase process known as wound healing.
 The three steps or phases of wound healing are inflammation, proliferation, and maturation.
 A study by Dunkin et al. found permanent scars occur when the reticular dermis has been violated.
 Scars are a natural and normal part of healing following an injury to the integumentary system.
 Ideally, scars should be flat, narrow, and color-matched.
 Several factors can contribute to poor wound healing.
 These include but are not limited to infection, poor blood flow, ischemia, and trauma.
 Proliferative, hyperpigmented, or contracted scars can cause serious problems with both function and emotional well-being.